IamJackReed/JackReed/_posts/2018-02-27-defining-agile-team-metrics.md

 ## What Are Useful Metrics?
 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
 The right choice of metrics to use depends on the team and context, so not all metrics are necessarily going to be useful- in fact, sometimes they can be dangerous.
-In terms of metrics at a team level, they can be used to measure anything that the team think is relevant in helping them identify improvements, as it can provide them with additional information on; their experiments, results from adjustments made in their behaviour, track their progress towards goals and can even help prepare for the future- it should really come down to what the team to find out what is useful.
+In terms of metrics at a team level, they can be used to measure anything that the team think is relevant in helping them identify improvements, as it can provide them with additional information on; their experiments, results from adjustments made in their behaviour, track their progress towards goals and can even help prepare for the future- it should really come down to what the team find out to be useful.

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">
 _'Individuals can make a difference, but it takes a team to really mess things up.'_